grettke/help/help.md

     ID: 8510C876-F644-4804-9F87-54A0B44DBA6A

-This system enables you to perform 3 Literate Document activities.
-These activities combine to provide a rich Literate Programming environment.
-Their configuration is defined with more granularity here to make sense of how the system is configured, where, and how it works.
+This system enables you to perform 3 Literate Document activities

+-   Tangling
+-   Evaluating
+-   Weaving

+Combined they provide a rich Literate Programming environment.

 These activities are not performed interactively by the user.
-They are automatic operations that occur as a result of the configuration of the document itself.
+They are automatic operations that occur as a result of the configuration by the document itself.

 The following is the guide for the default configuration of this system and how it behaves.